• Skip to primary navigation

 • Whisk the brown sugar and butter until it is combined.
 Pour into the steel-cut oats and stir.

-• Serve with a Tbsp of heavy whipping cream if desired.
+• Serve with a tablespoon of heavy whipping cream if desired.
 Enjoy!

 Video